StrangeRanger/bash-style-guide/README.md

 ### Comments

-No explicit style guide for comments, other than capitalizing the first letter of the first word of each comment.
-Don't change someones comments for aesthetic reasons unless you are rewriting or updating them.
+No definitive style guide for comments, other than capitalizing the first letter of the first word of each comment.
+Don't change someone's comments for aesthetic reasons unless you are rewriting or updating them.

 ### Commenting/File Formatting